Use a plug-in

 </navigator>

-# js interface
+# Js interface

-var myPluginInterface = requirePlugin('myPlugin')
+var myPluginInterface = requirePlugin('wxidxxxxxxxxxxxxxxxx');

-# Export to Plugins
+# Export to the plugin

-From the base library 2.11.1 Since then, a Mini Program using plug-ins can export some content for plug-ins to obtain.
-Specifically, when declaring the use of plug-ins, you can do so by export Field to specify a file, such as:
+Starting with the base library {% version ('2.11.1')%}, you can use the plug-in's Weixin Mini Program to export some content for the plug-in to retrieve.Specifically, when declaring the use of a plug-in, you can specify a file with theexportfield, such as:

 {